open-estuary/estuary/doc/Deploy_Manual.4D02.md

 <h3 id="2.4">Upgrade DTB file(Necessary step)</h3>

  Because this dtb file is important to this D02 boards, firstly you must flash this DTB file into spiflash before any methods of bringing up systerm.
 Boot D02 to UEFI SHELL, and type the follow commands in EBL:

  We will often do some commands in UEFI EBL shell for these methods, about how to enter it, please refer to [UEFI_Manual.md](https://github.com/open-estuary/estuary/blob/master/doc/UEFI_Manual.4D02.md).

 1. IP address config (Optional, you can ignore this step if DHCP works well)

    the newest edk2 base code does not support the ifconfig command in "ebl", if we must set the IP address, we have to change to "shell" (EFI Internal Shell)

+   after setting the IP address done, switch back to "EBL" again.(enter "exit" to the select menu)
  ```
 # Config board's IP address
 ifconfig -s eth0 static <IP address> <mask> <gateway>